Pudhu Vasantham: Cast

-Production

-Pudhu Vasantham is the directorial debut of Vikraman.

 Soundtrack

-The soundtrack were composed by S. A. Rajkumar, with lyrics written by Vaali, Muthulingam and Rajkumar.
+The soundtrack were composed by S. A. Rajkumar, with lyrics written by Vaali, Muthulingam and S. A. Rajkumar.
 The song "Paattu Onnu Paada" is set in Shivaranjani raga.

 Release and reception

 Pudhu Vasantham was released on 14 April 1990, alongside another Murali starrer Silambu.
 On 28 April 1990, Ananda Vikatan wrote that the friendship between four aspiring musicians and Gowri had been shown in a grand manner without diluting its purity.
 The reviewer also praised Rajkumar's music, and said the film proved that with a strong script, audiences would be engaged well even if there is no artiste value.
 On 13 May 1990, P. S. S. of Kalki appreciated the film for portraying the younger generation in a new light.
 Despite the lack of stars and its director being a newcomer, the film was a major commercial success, running for over 25 weeks in theatres, and was reported by Kavitha Shetty of India Today to be the "biggest success" of 1990.